Skip to content

 TL;DR

-This work identifies a shared logical subspace within LLMs that simultaneously aligns natural-language and symbolic-logic reasoning representations.
-Steering activations along this subspace at inference time improves logical reasoning accuracy by up to 11 percentage points without any model training.
+This paper discovers a shared logical subspace within LLMs that aligns natural language and symbolic logic representations.
+By steering activations along this subspace during inference, logical reasoning accuracy is improved by up to 11 percentage points without requiring training.

 Background & Motivation

-State of the Field: LLMs continue to struggle with complex multi-step logical reasoning.
-Existing approaches fall into two camps: (1) natural-language-based methods that optimize chain-of-thought reasoning via prompting or fine-tuning, and (2) neuro-symbolic methods that attach external symbolic solvers or verifiers.
+Background: LLMs still perform poorly on complex multi-step logical reasoning.
+Existing methods are divided into two categories: (1) natural language-dependent methods—optimizing Chain-of-Thought reasoning through prompting or training; (2) neuro-symbolic methods—attaching external symbolic solvers or verifiers.

-Limitations of Prior Work: The first category optimizes reasoning chains solely in natural-language form, neglecting the structured information offered by symbolic logic.
-The second category relies on external symbolic components, increasing system complexity and maintenance overhead.
-Neither camp investigates whether a unified internal representation of logical reasoning exists within LLMs.
+Limitations of Prior Work: The first category only optimizes reasoning chains in natural language form, failing to utilize the structured information of symbolic logic; the second category relies on external symbolic components, increasing system complexity and maintenance costs.
+Neither explores whether a unified representation of logical reasoning capability exists within LLMs.

-Root Cause: The same logical reasoning problem can be expressed through two complementary representations—natural-language proofs and symbolic proofs—yet existing methods either focus on one representation or require external tools to bridge the two.
+Key Challenge: The same logical reasoning problem can be described by two complementary representations—natural language proofs and symbolic proofs—but existing methods either focus on a single representation or require external tools to bridge the two.

-Paper Goals: To determine whether a shared logical subspace exists inside LLMs that aligns both natural-language and symbolic views of reasoning, and to leverage this subspace to enhance reasoning capability.
+Goal: To discover whether a shared logical subspace exists within LLMs that aligns natural language and symbolic views, and to utilize it to enhance reasoning capabilities.

-Starting Point: Residual-stream activations from paired natural-language and symbolic proofs are used to learn a low-dimensional shared subspace via Canonical Correlation Analysis (CCA).
+Key Insight: Leveraging the residual activations of paired natural language proofs and symbolic proofs to learn a low-dimensional shared subspace via Canonical Correlation Analysis (CCA).

-Core Idea: A low-dimensional logical subspace exists in the residual stream of LLMs, capturing logical reasoning capabilities shared across natural-language and symbolic representations.
-Amplifying the projection of activations onto this subspace at inference time enhances reasoning without modifying model weights.
+Core Idea: A low-dimensional logical subspace exists in the residual stream of LLMs, capturing logical reasoning capabilities shared across natural language and symbolic representations.
+Amplifying the projection of activations along this subspace during inference enhances reasoning without modifying model weights.

 Method